 1.3 CONSTRUCTION CONTRACT.
 The contract for construction with the successful bidder, including, without limitation, the plans, specifications, bid documents, general and supplemental conditions.

 1.4 CONTRACT DOCUMENTS.
-The contract for construction with the successful bidder, including, without limitation, the plans, specifications, bid documents, general and supplemental conditions.
+This contract, request for proposal documents, architect/engineer’s proposal.

 1.5 DESIGNATED REPRESENTATIVE.
 The person or persons identified by Owner as being authorized to act on behalf of Owner under this Contract.
 In the absence of any such designation, Owner's Designated Representative shall be the project manager for Owner.